mpigsley/nebraska-mushrooms/src/cms/content/species/collybia-rivulosa-177761859.md

   - /img/collybia-rivulosa-177761859-9.jpeg
 ---

-Fool's Funnel (*Collibia 'rivulosa PNW07'*, also known as *Clitocybe rivulosa*) is a decomposer that can be found in the late summer through fall and seems to have a global distribution.
+Fool's Funnel (*Collybia 'rivulosa PNW07'*, also known as *Clitocybe rivulosa*) is a decomposer that can be found in the late summer through fall and seems to have a global distribution.
 Its habit is to grow in arcs and rings in grasslands.
 It is relatively common and is a toxic look-alike of the Fairy Ring Mushroom (*Marasmius oreades*).
 The latter being an edible mushroom inhabiting the same habitat and growth habit (Wood, 2015).

 ![Form](/img/collybia-rivulosa-177761859-4.jpeg)